beginner-corp/learn.begin.com/src/md/basic/state/oauth.md

 npm i @architect/functions
 ```

-2. Modify `src/http/get-auth/index.js`
+### 3. Modify `src/http/get-auth/index.js`

 This `get-auth` function is used to retrieve a login link for authentication.
 It will also return account data if it is available on the session.

 - First we attempt to read the account from the session.

-- Then we construct a GitHub login URL with the secret client ID and redirect URL from the GitHub OAuth app we set up [previously](link to env).
+- Then we construct a GitHub login URL with the secret client ID and redirect URL from the GitHub OAuth app we set up [previously](link to env)

 - Finally we return the login URL and account data if available.

 ```javascript
 const arc = require('@architect/functions')